Son of ‘Band of Brothers’ subject coming to Bismarck to talk about father’s story

 You might have heard of the HBO show ‘Band of Brothers’.
 It was based on the story of the Easy Company, a US Airborne Division that parachuted on the beaches of Normandy the night before the infamous D-Day invasion.

 One of the Bands of Brothers’ sons is coming to Bismarck this week to tell his dad’s story.
-Steven Stegmiller, who is with the Leathernecks Detachment #1419 of the Marine Corps Dakota.
+Steven Stegmiller, who is with the Leathernecks Detachment #1419 of the Marine Corps Dakota, sat down with KX to talk more about the event.

+“It’s important because it’s a story we don’t want to forget.
+It’s a story that talks about the men and how they looked out for each other and how they really became a family.
+A story that maybe isn’t widely known, but something that everybody should hear,” says Stegmiller.

 The Dakota Leathernecks Detachment #1419 will host George Luz Jr., whose father George Luz was one of the original members of the Easy Company, 2nd Battalion, 506th Parachute Infantry Regiment of the 101st Airborne Division of the US Army.
 Luz’s experiences resulted in the book ‘Band of Brothers’ by Stephen E. Ambrose, which was adapted into the HBO show.